Adnan Menderes

-Adnan Menderes ([adˈnan ˈmændeɾes]; 1899 – 17 September 1961) was a Turkish politician who served as Prime Minister of Turkey between 1950 and 1960.
+Ali Adnan Ertekin Menderes ([adˈnan ˈmændeɾes]; 1899 – 17 September 1961) was a Turkish politician who served as Prime Minister of Turkey between 1950 and 1960.
 He was one of the founders of the Democrat Party (DP) in 1946, the fourth legal opposition party of Turkey.
 He was tried and hanged under the military junta after the 1960 coup d'état, along with two other cabinet members, Fatin Rüştü Zorlu and Hasan Polatkan.
 One of the accusations brought against him was of him ordering the Istanbul pogrom against citizens of Greek ethnicity.
-He was the last Turkish political leader to be executed after a military coup and is also one of the four political leaders of the Turkish Republic (along with Kemal Atatürk, Süleyman Demirel and Turgut Özal) to have had a mausoleum built in his honour.
+He was the last Turkish political leader to be executed after a military coup.
+He is also one of the four political leaders of the Turkish Republic who have been honored with a mausoleum, the others being Kemal Atatürk, Süleyman Demirel, and Turgut Özal.

 Early life and career

 Adnan Menderes was born in 1899 in Koçarlı, Aydın Province, as a son of a wealthy landowner of Crimean Tatar origin.
 After primary school, Menderes attended the American College in İzmir.
 He fought against the invading Greek army during the Turkish War of Independence and was awarded a medal of honour.
-In the summer of 1919, a çete section under Adnan tortured and murdered a group of 31 Greek boy scouts in the region of Aydın.
 He graduated from the Law School of Ankara University.
-In 1930, Menderes organized a branch of the short-lived Liberal Republican Party (Serbest Cumhuriyet Fırkası) in Aydın.
+In 1930, Adnan Menderes organized a branch of the short-lived Liberal Republican Party (Turkish: Serbest Cumhuriyet Fırkası) in Aydın.
 After the party dissolved itself, he was invited by Atatürk himself to join the ruling Republican People's Party and was selected by the party leaders as a deputy of Aydın in 1931.
 In 1945, he was expelled from the party with two other colleagues due to inner-party opposition to the nationalization policies of İsmet İnönü.